PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification.en.md

 paddlex --get_pipeline_config image_multilabel_classification --save_path ./my_path
 ```

-If you have obtained the configuration file, you can customize the settings for the image multi-label classification production line by simply modifying the `pipeline` parameter value in the `create_pipeline` method to the path of the configuration file.
+If you have obtained the configuration file, you can customize the settings for the image multi-label classification pipeline by simply modifying the `pipeline` parameter value in the `create_pipeline` method to the path of the configuration file.
 An example is as follows:

 ```python
 from paddlex import create_pipeline